-Sue: It was on for a ten but the last episode was a bit of a cop-out.
-But there’s so much that’s good about this – the script, the direction, the performances, the lighting, the production assistance – I can’t really complain.
+Sue: It was on for a 10 out of 10 at one point, but the last episode was a cop-out.
+That said, there’s so much that’s good: the script, the direction, the performances, the lighting, the production assistant – so I can’t complain.
 What do you want me to say?
 It was excellent.

-Me: Did you enjoy it more the second time around?
+Me: Did you enjoy it more the second time?

-Sue: I think I appreciated it a lot more.
+Sue: I think I appreciated it more.
 Like I said, the first time I saw it, I was probably looking at you more than Davros.
-You are a slight improvement after all.
+You are a slight improvement, after all.